 Weight: 80 to 115 pounds (male); 70 to 95 pounds (female)

-Physical Characteristics: Noble-looking large breed with a thick double coat that is tricolored (jet black ground color with white and tan markings)
+Coat and Color: Thick double coat that is tricolor (jet black base color with white and tan markings)

 08 of 10

-While the powerful Bull Mastiff has its origins as a dog that guarded against poachers in 19th century England, today they are known for being protective and gentle family dog.
+While the powerful bullmastiff has its origins as a dog that guarded against poachers in 19th century England, today it's known for being a protective and gentle family dog.
 This guarding trait does mean bullmastiffs need early and consistent training and socialization to prevent their instinct from becoming a problem.
 The breed has many facial skin folds, which lead to pooled saliva and lots of drool.

 Weight: 110 to 130 pounds (male); 100 to 120 pounds (female)

 Coat and Color: Facial folds; short and dense coat in fawn, red, or brindle colors